utkuonursahin/cppio/README.md

            cout<<age;
        }
    ```
-   You can use whichever variation you want.
-They both do the same thing however the second variation is more efficient because
+### <div style="background-color:#343942; padding:10px 25px; border-radius:5px; font-size:16px; line-height: 20px;">👉 You can use whichever variation you want.
+They both do the same thing however the second variation is more efficient because of its implementation details.</div>

-   of its implementation details.
-But again, it's not that important just use which one seems more convenient to you.
+### <div style="width:100; background-color:#343942; padding:10px 5px; border-radius:5px; letter-spacing:1px;">log(variable)</span>

-2. `log()` - This function is used to display the output on the console.
-It takes
-   only one argument which is the output to be displayed on the console.
-It displays
+   This function displays the output on the console.
+It takes a variable to be displayed on the console.
-   the output on the console and returns nothing.
+   It displays the output on the console and returns nothing.
    An example of this function is:
 ```c++
     #include "c_io.hpp"